-Our named executive officers for 2022 which consist of our principal executive officer and the next most highly compensated executive officer, are:
+Our named executive officers for the fiscal year ended December 31, 2023 (also referred to herein as "fiscal 2023"), who consist of our principal executive officer and our next most highly compensated executive officer, are:

-- Milton H. Werner, Ph.D., our President and Chief Executive Officer; and - Joseph Frattaroli, C.P.A., our Chief Financial Officer
+- Milton H. Werner, Ph.D., our President and Chief Executive Officer; and - Joseph Frattaroli, C.P.A., our Chief Financial Officer - (1) As previously announced on January 16, 2024, on March 31, 2024, Mr. Frattaroli will step down from his role as Chief Financial Officer, and Garth Lees-Rolfe, our Vice President of Finance, is expected to take over this role.